All Episodes

 Crime, it's Trump.

-Foreign policy, it's Trump, immigration in the border, it's Trump.
+Foreign policy, it's Trump.

 So on all the major issues, Trump is on the right side of them.

-And when people talk about how, well, Biden had a cold, he had an off night, uh, but at least he told the truth while Donald Trump just lied the whole time.
+And when people talk about how, well, Biden had a cold, he had an off night, but at least he told the truth while Donald Trump just lied the whole time.

 I still don't know exactly what Trump lied about.